RastislavMirek/FlexColorPicker/README.md

 1. ready-to-use color picker that works great out-of-box
 2. agile library that supports components positioning with autolayout and customisation directly from storyboard
 3. framework that allows adding your own sliders, palettes &amp; previews or modifying existing ones without changing the code of the library
-4. combine 3 approaches above freely to get level of customisation that you need
+4. combine 3 approaches above freely to get the level of customisation that you need

 ![Default Color Picker with Rectangular Palette Preview](https://github.com/RastislavMirek/FlexColorPicker/blob/master/GifsAndScreenshots/Flex_color_picker_for_swift_preview3.gif)
 ![Custom Color Picker Controls Written in Swift Preview](https://github.com/RastislavMirek/FlexColorPicker/blob/master/GifsAndScreenshots/Flex_color_picker_for_swift_preview4.gif)